-This Appendix is intended to give a simple clause-by-clause guide identifying what has changed and what has stayed the same for 2017-19 when compared to the 2016/17 Contract, and what has been updated in line with the autumn 2017 National Variation.
+This Appendix is intended to give a simple clause-by-clause guide identifying what has changed and what has stayed the same for 2017-19 when compared to the 2016/17 Contract, and what has been further updated as part of the January 2018 National Variation.
 Few changes have been made to the shorter-form Contract, and these are shown below by exception.
 (Comparison documents showing changes made to the Service Conditions and the General Conditions for 2018/19 will also be made available on the NHS Standard Contract 2017/19 updated webpage.)